TobyLobster/ManicMiner/README.md

 # Level format

-All bytes relating to the level data are EOR'd with $55.
+All bytes relating to the level data are EOR'd with $55 in the binary files on disk.

 ## Strips
-The strips of level data are stored at 'levelDefinitions' (memory address $6c00, or offset $1680 into MINER4 binary file).
+Levels are constructed from horizontal strips and rectangles, stored at 'levelDefinitions' (memory address $6c00, or offset $1680 into MINER4 binary file).

 The separator between each level is $ff, $ff which occurs before and after every level.
 This is followed by header information: